 7-segment display

 In normal operation, the 7-segment display shows the number of the operating mode.
-In addition, it helps during the detailed error diagnostics (see chapter 12 "Troubleshooting") and serves as an alignment aid (see chapter 9.2 "Aligning the sensor").
+It also helps with detailed error diagnostics (see chapter 12 "Troubleshooting") and serves as an alignment aid (see chapter 9.2 "Aligning the sensor").